RYAN LAMPPA, Founder

-He is also one of the founders of Running USA, a national organization for the road running industry, and Team Running USA, a successful distance running training group led by 2004 Olympic Marathon silver and bronze medalists Meb Keflezighi and Deena Kastor that helped produce the U.S. distance running resurgence since 2001.
+He is also one of the founders of Running USA, a non-profit organization for the road running industry, and Team Running USA, a successful distance running training group led by 2004 Olympic Marathon silver and bronze medalists Meb Keflezighi and Deena Kastor that helped produce the U.S. distance running resurgence since 2001.

 In March 1999, Ryan created the Running USA wire, a news and information service for the organization and its members and the sport.
 The wire reached more than 1,000 media sources twice a week and was used and cited regularly by the print media, websites and other major outlets.

 In January 2012, EventPRO launched Bring Back the Mile, a highly-engaged national campaign to elevate & celebrate the return of the storied distance to prominence on the sports & cultural landscape.

 The Minnesota native, who was a 4-time state sprint champion (1976-77) setting the all-time 440yd state record (48.1), is an avid, accomplished runner.
 Ryan has been inducted into two Halls of Fame: Running USA (2010, its youngest member) and Benson High School (2016, inaugural class), earned a B.A. in History from Harvard in 1981 and has called Santa Barbara "home" since 1985.

 Over the last ten years, David has set out on a career path centered on community building and well-being.
 He started out as the Media Director for UC-Santa Barbara Track & Field where he also founded the Santa Barbara Camps & Clinics to connect aspiring high school athletes with collegiate and professional track & field mentors.